ni/nimi-python/docs/nidigital/class.rst

 ----------------

     .. py:attribute:: active_load_vcom

+        Specifies the voltage level at which the active load circuit switches between sourcing current and sinking current.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.